What are LED Lights?

 The LED light manufacturing process is a complex procedure consisting of three main steps: LED chips, LED packages, and LED lamps.
 Each step must be executed to the highest standard to ensure quality control and product consistency.

 The LED chip manufacturing process is a testament to precision and care.
-It begins with the growth of semiconductor material in a high-pressure, high-temperature chamber, where elements (gallium, arsenic, phosphor) are purified, mixed, and liquified into a concentrated solution.
-This solution is then carefully combined with a rod, which is slowly pulled out, allowing the solution to quickly cool and crystalise into a long crystal ingot.
+It begins with the growth of semiconductor material in a high-pressure, high-temperature chamber, where elements (gallium, arsenic, phosphorus) are purified, mixed, and liquified into a concentrated solution.
+This solution is then carefully combined with a rod, which is slowly pulled out, allowing the solution to cool and crystallise into a long crystal ingot quickly.
 Each crystal ingot is then meticulously sliced into semiconductor wafers, with each wafer sanded and cleaned to remove any dust, dirt, or organic material, ensuring the highest quality.

 The semiconductor wafers are then layered up and diced into small segments called chips.
 The chips get separated and packaged into individual LED packages.
 The LED package is a casing that holds the chip, bond wire, and phosphor layer.
 The packages allow the LED chip to emit bright white light.